KGoorecky/Casino-Simulator/README.md

-Casino Simulator allows you to play games like: Blackjack, Slot Maxhine and Roulette.
+Casino Simulator allows you to play games like: Blackjack, Slot Machine and Roulette.